zran-nz/help/main/FAQ.md

 Check the video here https://drive.google.com/file/d/10mCPQGrxOqgcCBYu-q_kwWhVOfNEiem_/view?usp=sharing

-## How do I invite others to collaborate?
-If you are the teacher who wants to collaborate with others, simply click the

 # Teaching with interactive slides

 ## How to create a google slide in my PD content?